-We enforce rate limits on inbound mail; those limits are applied to the following metrics:
+We enforce rate limits on mail; those limits are applied to the following metrics:

 - Recipients per message (100 maximum)